-Third — Do You Know the Mental & Emotional Benefits of Yoga Beyond Physical Rehab?
+The Mental & Emotional Benefits of Yoga Beyond Physical Rehab

 While yoga is a physical practice, the mental and emotional aspects are just as important.
 Yoga is a meditative practice, engaging the mind, body, and spirit as one to offer benefits to the whole being.
 Even if you develop a yoga practice for its physical benefits, the mental and emotional benefits will become apparent.
 All of the benefits will help you create a healthier, happier mind, body, and spirit.
 What’s not to love?